arvindpal79/cs-money-transfer/README.md

 The arrow.png and briefcase.png icons having white white background color so most suitable filter effect has been applied.

-* #### Generic loader has been implemented to show loading spinner for every http API call Additionally added some delay just to show loading spinner behaviour.
+* #### Generic loader has been implemented to show loading spinner for every http API call Additionally, added some delay just to show loading spinner behaviour.

 ## how to set up and run the app
 NodeJs and Angluar must be installed to run application in local machine.